 The provider delivers plenty of horsepower in the connection speed department, offering optimal access to HD and 4K streams.
 PrivateVPN imposes no bandwidth limitations or data caps.

-The provider protects your internet activities with kill switch, DNS leak and IPv6 leak protections, as well as auto-reconnect and “Stealth VPN” protections.
+The provider protects your internet activities with kill switch, DNS/IPv6 leak protections, as well as auto-reconnect, and “Stealth VPN” protections.
 (Stealth VPN makes your VPN activity appear to be normal internet traffic.)

 A strict no-logs policy and a cryptocurrency payment option offer excellent privacy protection.

 App support is limited to the Android, iOS, macOS, and Windows platforms.
 No browser extensions are available.
 You can protect the rest of your connected devices by accessing the provider’s router features.
 You can also connect up to 6 devices to the service simultaneously using a single login.

 - Reliable ESPN+ access